rosly/DCS_ATC2.0/README.md

 No additional mods or tools are required.

-## Usage (I am going to make a tutorial video, not right now.)
+## Usage (tutorial in youtube above)

 When you start the mission, open the F10 menu and select SpicyATC.
-You will see submenus for Ground, Tower, and Slasher (idk what this is called in BMS, for now pretend it is your overlord).
+You will see submenus for Ground, Tower, and Slasher (idk what the terminology is called in BMS, for now pretend it is your overlord/air controller).
 I have tested it for jets and helicopters in single player and it works with full text- functionality.
 I have also tested on red and blue coalition.

 At any point, under the ground menu, hit refresh airbase list, and then return to ground menu, to change your home airbase.